darrenchang/PVforge/README.md

 A fork of Proxmox VE for ARM and LoongArch architectures AGPL-3.0 Licensed | Community-Driven Project

+## NOTE!
+The original Proxmox-Port repository will be frozen, providing deb access but no ISO files.
+If you want to get updates, please visit docs.pxvirt.lierfang.com to get the latest documentation information!

 ## 📖 Overview

 PXVIRT is an open-source virtualization platform derived from Proxmox VE, specifically adapted to support ARM and LoongArch architectures.
 This project originally began as "Proxmox-Port" and has now evolved into a fully independent fork under the new name PXVIRT.